 Unconditional approval (also known as full loan approval) happens after your offer on a property has been accepted.
 You usually sign a contract ‘subject to finance’ when you make an offer, so after that, you can apply for unconditional approval.

-You need to get in touch with a Home Finance Manager or Broker and provide a copy of the signed contract of sale.
+You need to get in touch with a Home Lending Specialist or Broker and provide a copy of the signed contract of sale.
 From there, they’ll organise the rest of your application and let you know if any documents are missing.
 They’ll also help you select a suitable home loan product that’s right for you.

 Your application will be assessed, and then the bank will carry out a valuation on the property.
 This can take a week or two, depending on your situation and the settlement period.

-Your Home Finance Manager or Broker will keep you up to date, but you can also conveniently track your application and receive email notifications for key milestones with our Home Loan Application Tracker.
+Your Home Lending Specialist or Broker will keep you up to date, but you can also conveniently track your application and receive email notifications for key milestones with our Home Loan Application Tracker.

 Once your home loan has been unconditionally approved, the bank will send your contract documents to you and you’ll need to read, sign and return them.
 The bank will then verify the contract documents and settlement will be booked.